Check here for updates on the progress of the water system upgrade project.

 June 25th, 2025

 We have received confirmation from Culligan that the new water softeners will ship on Monday, June 30th, with installation anticipated later that week.
-They were expected on June 16th or 17th which is why the softeners were removed initially.
+They were initially expected on June 16th or 17th which is why the softeners were removed last week.

-The new pump controller has been successfully installed and is functioning properly.
+The new pump control switch has been successfully installed and is functioning properly.
 We are exploring the addition of a backup controller to automatically shut down the pump in the event of a primary failure, providing added system redundancy.

 The temporary water tanker truck, which will substitute for the tower during repairs, is expected to arrive within a week.
-A boil order will be issued at that time due to the introduction of a new component requiring water testing.
+A boil order will be issued at that time due to the introduction of a new component, which requires water testing.
 While no service interruption is expected, residents should be aware that unforeseen issues may arise.

 New wiring has been installed in the pump house to accommodate the installation of an oil-free compressor.
 We are also working with contractors to install sensors that will help restore the tower’s pressure system.
 These improvements will be made while the tank is offline.